wordofwarning/wordofwarning.org/coronavirus/index.md

 **<a href="http://exeuntmagazine.com/features/covid-19-resources-uk-theatre-freelancers" target="_blank">Exeunt Magazine's resources</a>** — includes "Where to watch theatre for free online" (regular updates).
 **<a href="http://vimeo.com/395350772" target="_blank">Fierce Festival 2019 The Movie</a>** — highlights from the 2019 edition; Fierce also have some <a href="http://wearefierce.org/fierces-lockdown-viewing" target="_blank">Lockdown Viewing Tips</a>.
 **<a href="http://homemcr.org/article/great-theatre-you-can-watch-at-home" target="_blank">HOME's Great theatre you can watch at home</a>** — things to watch online for free (regular updates).
+**<a href="http://www.imitatingthedog.co.uk/watch" target="_blank">imitating the dog's watch page</a>** — fortnightly opportunities to see some of their previous show recordings online.
 **<a href="http://livestreamarchive.co.uk/archive" target="_blank">Live Stream Archive</a>** — a temporary digital archive of small-scale theatre + performance works (regular updates).
 **<a href="http://mif.co.uk/mif-launches-mif-live" target="_blank">MIF Live</a>** — free livestreams, discussions + archive broadcasts from Manchester International Festival (weekly updates).
 **<a href="http://nrla30.com" target="_blank">NRLA30</a>** — performances + recollections from the 30th National Review of Live Art.